-These days, businesses, designers, architects, and contractors and marketing professionals need to be more creative than ever to gain the attention and trust of new prospects.
+These days, businesses, designers, architects, contractors and marketing professionals need to be more creative than ever to gain the attention and trust of new prospects.
 Design, illustration, copywriting and photography have become more sophisticated over the last few years.
 “Good enough” will not work anymore.

-Every day companies are realizing that their Website is a prospect’s first impression.
+Everyday companies are realizing that their Website is a prospect’s first impression.
 The need for quality, creativity and the ability to tell their unique story is a path to new business opportunities.
 The digital age has opened the door for more people to enjoy the craft of photography.

-Advances in photography have allowed amateurs to create well composed, exposed and in-focus images.
+Advances in photography have allowed amateurs to create well-composed, exposed, and in-focus images.
 Good images.
 A creative professional photographer can take a business’s imagery to a higher plane.
 A level that will cut through the noise of average photography.

-Quality stock photography can’t solve all the of a business’s imagery needs.
+Quality stock photography can’t solve all of a business’s imagery needs.
 As a partial result of the consolidation of the stock industry, often original customized photography can be more cost-effective and satisfying to a company’s needs.

-Detroit based photographer Rosh Sillars prides himself on being easy to work with, a team player and respectful of his client’s time.
+Detroit-based photographer Rosh Sillars prides himself on being easy to work with, a team player and respectful of his client’s time.
 He uses his years of experience as a corporate photographer to create custom images that stand out.